OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/a9c991a5afaebd10b8812dfc1d67120ed4ebdfd2.md

 1. Follow the steps in the previous procedure for creating a dimension value group to open the **Size group lines**, **Color group lines**, or **Style group lines** page.
 2. Click **Text translation**.
 In the **Text translation** page, in the **Translated text** group, enter translations in the **Name** and **Description** fields.

-## When can translations of productrelated information be managed?
+## <a name="when-can-translations-of-productrelated-information-be-managed"></a>When can translations of productrelated information be managed?
 Translations of product-related information can be managed at any time.
 When translations are updated for a dimension value that is associated with a product, the product information is updated, regardless of whether the product has transactions.